 You can optionally specify two events to be sent, one for when the nested Behaviour Tree’s root node status returns Success and another for when it returns Failure.
 As soon as either happens, the event will be sent.
 Use the Check Event Condition on this node’s transitions to make use of that event.

-When this FSM is paused the Nested Behaviour Tree will also get paused if this node is the current FSM state.
+When this FSM is paused the Sub Behaviour Tree will also get paused if this node is the current FSM state.

-The Nested FSM is assigned another entire FSM.
+The Sub FSM is assigned another entire FSM.
 On Enter, that FSM will execute.
-This State will be finished when and if the nested FSM is finished.
+This State will be finished when and if the sub FSM is finished.
 Of course, if a Transition’s Condition is true, the Transition will take place and this state will Exit as normal.
-Thus by using Nested FSM states, you are able to create the so-called Hierarchical State Machines.
+Thus by using Sub FSM nodes, you are able to create what is called Hierarchical State Machines.

-When this FSM is paused the Nested FSM will also get paused if this node is the current FSM state.
+When this FSM is paused the Sub FSM will also get paused if this node is the current FSM state.